daytonaio/content/guides/20241219_guide_Run_LLM_with_Ollama_inside_Daytona_workspace.md

 ## Running LLM with Ollama in Daytona

-Here you are going to use Daytona to run LLM, using Github as a Provider and open a workspace in VS Code.
+Here you are going to use Daytona to run LLM, using GitHub as a Provider, and open a workspace in VS Code.
 You should ensure `daytona` is installed on your machine before proceeding.

 ### Step 1: Start Daytona Server